vllm-project/vllm/docs/source/getting_started/cpu-installation.rst

 CPU Backend Considerations
 ---------------------------------------------

-* The CPU backend significantly differs from the GPU backend since the vLLM architecture was originally optimized for GPU use, we need to apply a number of optimizations to enhance the performance on the CPU backend.
+* The CPU backend significantly differs from the GPU backend since the vLLM architecture was originally optimized for GPU use.
+A number of optimizations are needed to enhance its performance.

 * Decouple the HTTP serving components from the inference components.
 In a GPU backend configuration, the HTTP serving and tokenization tasks operate on the CPU, while inference runs on the GPU, which typically does not pose a problem.
 However, in a CPU-based setup, the HTTP serving and tokenization can cause significant context switching and reduced cache efficiency.
 Therefore, it is strongly recommended to segregate these two components for improved performance.